Bean-Bank-Coin/bean-bank-coin/Readme.md

 ## Create a new release
 - merge main into the release branch
 - update localhost to 54.195.208.130 in the cli module
-- commit and push to main
+- commit and push to origin release
-- Navigate to github and create a release from the release branch
+- Navigate to github and select create a new release
+- Select releases as your target branch

 ## Run official cli package from releases
 - Download elicpse-temurin jdk 21 lts {https://adoptium.net/temurin/releases/?os=alpine-linux&package=jdk&arch=x64}
 - Or run mvn install
+- Download the latest cli-xxx.jar file
-- run java -jar {java package name}.jar
+- run java -jar {name}.jar